StarRocks/starrocks/docs/administration/Replica.md

 Prioritization ensures that severely damaged tablets are repaired first.
 However, if a high-priority repair task keeps failing, it will result in low-priority tasks remaining unscheduled.
 Therefore, we dynamically adjust the priority based on the status of each task to ensure that all tasks have a chance to be scheduled.

-* If the scheduling fails 5 consecutive times (e.g., unable to acquire resources, unable to find a suitable source or destination, etc.), the task will be deprioritized.
+* If the scheduling fails for 5 consecutive times (e.g., unable to acquire resources, unable to find a suitable source or destination, etc.), the task will be deprioritized.
 * A task will be prioritized if it has not been scheduled for 30 minutes.
 * The priority of a task can’t be adjusted twice within five minutes.